-If you’re taking the kids over to Fraser Island, a great place to stay is the Beach Houses.
-The Beach Houses – Fraser Island, offer families spacious, self contained accommodation in Eurong, conveniently located to enjoy all the island’s top tourist sights.
+If you’re taking the kids over to K’gari, a great place to stay is the Beach Houses.
+The Beach Houses, offer families spacious, self contained accommodation in Eurong, conveniently located to enjoy all the island’s top tourist sights.

 If you want to know more about Beach Houses before booking, then this guide is perfect for you.
 In this article, we cover all the important stuff like exactly where the Beach Houses are on the island, what facilities there are as well as the different accommodation options for families.

-For more information about all the different places to stay on Fraser Island then click here (coming soon) for our full Fraser Island accommodation guide.
+For more information about all the different places to stay on K’gari then click here for our full Fraser Island accommodation guide.

 Are you planning a trip to Queensland?
 Have any questions?
 Join our Queensland Travel Planning Facebook group here now!
 It’s the perfect place to ask any questions and to be inspired!